DGamer007/Git/Remote Repo.md

 # Will use Rebase & Merge approach
 git pull --rebase [remote] [branch]
+# Our work will be Placed on Top of Merge

 # Push/Upload Commits to Remote Repo
 git push [remote] [branch]
-# Push Commits Forcefully - Will Rewrite the Commit History on Remote Repo as well (Try not to use this)
+# Push Commits Forcefully - Will Rewrite the Commit History on Remote Repo as well (Do not use this Until it's necessary)
 git push -f [remote] [branch]

 # Push Tags to Remote Repo (By default Tags won't be pushed to Remote Repo)